-Generally speaking there are three things which will guide your decision about the right time to prune your tree.
+Generally speaking as an Essex tree surgeon there are three things which will guide your decision about the right time to prune your tree.
 These are: the type of tree, the age of the tree and what you’re trying to achieve with your pruning.
 Sometimes however there’s one factor that overrides all of these considerations.
 If a large tree is clearly unstable and there’s a risk of falling branches causing damage, the time to prune is as soon as possible.
 Of course you want to care for your trees, but if they’re dangerous you need to take prompt action.
 If the tree or branches concerned are large enough to pose a danger if they fall, you may also need to question if you have the tools and experience to deal with it safely.
 If not you’d do better to call in a professional tree surgeon.

 How the Type of Tree Affects your Decisions

 Most trees are best pruned during their dormant season, autumn or early winter, but there are some exceptions to this.
 Maple, horse chestnut, birch, magnolias and walnuts are better pruned in late summer, as healing is quicker and some of these species ‘bleed’ if pruned in winter.
 Trees which are vulnerable to silver leaf disease, such as cherry benefit from summer pruning, as the spores that cause the disease are not present in the air.
 For the same reason the best time for pruning plum trees is in full summer.
 Pruning in late winter (after Christmas) can cause many trees to bleed sap, this is not usually fatal to the tree, but it can weaken it and it doesn’t look very nice.